 Directed by: Luca Vullo, Produced by: Ondemotive Productions and Videoplugger, UK/Italy, 4×25′, 2020, Rights: World

 Red Zones is created by Luca Vullo, Ondemotive Productions and co-produced by Videoplugger.
 ‘Red Zones’ has been commissioned by SKY Italy and broadcast on SKY tg24 the series is now available for international distribution.
+The series has been shortlisted for the 2020 Content Innovation Awards.

 Pain, anger, fear.
 But also the hope and desire to fight and change.
 The feelings and stories of the people who are struggling to contain the pandemic are at the centre of Red Zones.

 This series gives access to the “red areas” of Europe, through the eyes of ordinary people whose lives have been changed dramatically by the pandemic and the lockdown.
 A chorus of voices reveals how the virus has influenced their psychological and emotional state and has changed the way we live and our lifestyle.
-Italy, that has been one of the hardest hit in Europe by the pandemic is the first port of call in the series, then the focus moves to the rest of the continent, with stories that repeat themselves and yet change in the various countries as different cultures react in various ways to the challenges to our health, work, education, and economy.
+Italy, which has been one of the hardest hit in Europe by the pandemic is the first port of call in the series, then the focus moves to the rest of the continent, with stories that repeat themselves and yet change in the various countries as different cultures react in various ways to the challenges to our health, work, education, and economy.

 The series starts in Italy, the country where physical contact, socialization, family, friendship, passion and ingenuity represent the strengths of its people.
 It is one of the most affected countries, both in terms of contagions and from an economic, tourist and psychological point of view.
 In the biggest restriction on movements since the Second World War, 60 million Italians face unprecedented measures when schools, businesses and shops close, while hospitals face an overcrowding crisis.